mukul96/Flask-Deployment-Docker-AWS/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

-As the domain to buy from aws was costly I added a free domain http://1e54beb1.ngrok.io/
+As the domain to buy from aws was costly I added a free domain and this is the url http://1e54beb1.ngrok.io/